LIFE IN BRITAIN IN 1914

 Reading was also popular in 1914.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.
 A new form of writing was science fiction pioneered by men like H G Wells.

-The Middle class were very fond of the theatre.
+The Middle class were very fond of the theater.
 However the cinema was a new pastime although films were silent and in black and white.
 Around 1910 cinemas were built in many towns.

 In 1914 going to the seaside was very popular with those who could afford it.
 Meanwhile the first cheap camera was invented in 1888 by George Eastman.
 Afterwards photography became a popular hobby.